dotnet/AspNetCore.Docs/aspnetcore/migration/proper-to-2x/index.md

 [!code-csharp[](../../fundamentals/static-files/samples/1x/StartupStaticFiles.cs?highlight=3&name=snippet_ConfigureMethod)]

+> [!NOTE]
-**Note:** If targeting .NET Framework, install the NuGet package `Microsoft.AspNetCore.StaticFiles`.
+> If targeting .NET Framework, install the NuGet package `Microsoft.AspNetCore.StaticFiles`.

 For example, an image asset in the *wwwroot/images* folder is accessible to the browser at a location such as `http://<app>/images/<imageFileName>`.

+> [!NOTE]
-**Note:** For a more in-depth reference to serving static files in ASP.NET Core, see [Work with static files in ASP.NET Core](xref:fundamentals/static-files).
+> For a more in-depth reference to serving static files in ASP.NET Core, see [Work with static files in ASP.NET Core](xref:fundamentals/static-files).

 ## Additional resources